python/cpython/Doc/library/imp.rst

    If a module instantiates instances of a class, reloading the module that defines the class does not affect the method definitions of the instances --- they continue to use the old class definition.
-The same is true for derived classes.
+The same is a truthy value for derived classes.

    .. versionchanged:: 3.3
       Relies on both ``__name__`` and ``__loader__`` being defined on the module